 Discover some of the city's most famous landmarks without the crowds.
 Christmas in London is quiet.
 Once crowded streets are almost empty, the traffic is just about non-existent and everything is silent and calm.
 Thus, it's the perfect day for a sightseeing trip.
 Although there is no public transport on Christmas Day in London, several tour companies take advantage of the quieter conditions to offer visitors a more intimate and satisfying experience.

-Take a boat trip on the River Thames to see the Houses of Parliament, Big Ben and the famous bridges up close or opt for an after dark tour in an open-topped bus past landmarks like Piccadilly Circus, Buckingham Palace, St. Paul's Cathedral and the London Eye.
+Take a boat trip on the River Thames to see the Houses of Parliament, Big Ben and the famous bridges up close or opt for an after dark tour in an open-topped bus past landmarks like Piccadilly Circus, Buckingham Palace, St. Paul's Cathedral (close to Novotel London Blackfriars) and the London Eye.
 You'll see the London Christmas lights at their very best and get unique views that wouldn't be possible on a normal day.
-You won't have to push past people to get the best photographs and you're in no danger of having those selfies photo bombed - definitely one of the most rewarding Christmas activities in London.
+You won't have to push past people to get the best photographs and you're in no danger of having those selfies photo bombed - definitely one of the most rewarding Christmas activities in town.

 Lots of famous London clubs have special party nights and events over the festive season.
 Dance to top DJs at iconic nightspots like Ministry of Sound or Fabric this Christmas in London, or opt for friendly local venues like Egg in King's Cross.
 If electronic dance music isn't your thing, why not try to catch one of the fantastic shows that make Christmas in London magical?
 The Nutcracker is the quintessential Christmas ballet and you can see the Royal Ballet's enchanting performance at the Royal Opera House or join Clara on her snowy journey with the English National Ballet at London Colosseum.